siya25bai10149-eng/spam_email_detector/README.md

 📌 Overview

-The Spam Email Detection System is a machine learning-based web application designed to classify emails as Spam or Not Spam (Ham).
-The system analyzes the content of emails using Natural Language Processing (NLP) techniques and trained machine learning models to provide accurate and real-time predictions.
+The Spam Email detection system is a machine learning based web application designed to classify emails as Spam or not spam .
+The system analyzes the content of emails using natural language processing (NLP) techniques and trained machine learning models to provide accurate and real-time predictions.

 This project is built using Python, Streamlit, and Scikit-learn, offering an interactive and user-friendly interface for detecting spam emails efficiently.

 🚀 Features

-🔍 Real-time email classification (Spam / Not Spam)
+🔍 Real-time email classification (spam / not spam)

 📊 Confidence score display for predictions

-🧠 Multiple ML models (Naïve Bayes, Logistic Regression, SVM)
+🧠 Multiple ML models (naive bayes, logistic regression, SVM)

 🧹 Text preprocessing (cleaning, tokenization, normalization)